 Fault / blame / shame are not great parenting qualities

-I sometimes tell such couples to take this as a sign from God to go back and introspect whether they even want to be parents.
-I tell them to come back to me only if they are ready to move on and tackle this together, as a couple, leaving their biases and insecurities aside.
+When I see couples having such ego issues, I tell them to take this challenge as a sign from God to go back and introspect whether they even want to be parents.
+I tell them to come back to me only if they are ready to move on and tackle this together, as a couple, leaving their biases and insecurities aside.”